 Now that you know the basics of digital advertising, it’s time to put it into action in your business!

-We answered the questions: What are some examples of digital advertising?
+We addressed questions such as: What are some examples of digital advertising?
 What are the four types of digital advertising?
 What is the purpose of digital advertising?
-And what are the main advertising mediums?
+And what are the primary advertising mediums?

-Finally, we discussed the three pillars of paid advertising that help establish a digital advertising strategy that can compete.
+Lastly, we examined the three pillars of paid advertising that contribute to a competitive digital advertising strategy.

-If you’re looking to get started in digital marketing or want to learn more about digital advertising, this article is a great place to start.
+If you’re interested in venturing into digital marketing or wish to gain more knowledge about digital advertising, this article serves as an excellent start.

 Brian Shelton is an entrepreneur, marketer, and life-long learner committed to helping businesses achieve impactful results.
 He founded Grow Predictably to provide tailored marketing strategies to generate predictable, profitable growth.
 With over a decade of experience in the industry, Brian has helped businesses, large and small. reach their goals and drive positive change in the world.